-If quantum computers are ever to be realized, they likely will be made of different types of parts that will need to share information with one another, just like the memory and logic circuits in today's computers do.
+If quantum computers and networks are ever to be realized, they likely will be made of different types of parts that will need to share information with one another, just like the memory and logic circuits in today's computers do.

-The goal to develop quantum computers—a long-awaited type of computer that could solve otherwise intractable problems, such as breaking complex encryption codes—has inspired scientists the world over to invent new devices that could become the brains and memory of these machines.
+The goal to develop quantum computers—a long-awaited type of computer that could solve otherwise intractable problems, such as breaking complex encryption codes—has inspired scientists the world over to invent new devices that could become the brain and memory of these machines.
 Many of these tiny devices use particles of light, or photons, to carry the bits of information that a quantum computer will use.

-We considered the indistinguishability of photons produced by highly dissimilar sources: Photons produced from a single quantum dot (QD) and from parametric down-conversion (PDC) in a nonlinear crystal.
+We study the indistinguishability of photons produced by highly dissimilar sources: photons produced from a single quantum dot (QD) and from parametric down-conversion (PDC) in a nonlinear crystal.
 A QD source is a deterministic source of single photons.
 On the other hand, a PDC process generates photon pairs, and the detection of one of the photons is used to herald the presence of the other.
 After spectral and temporal control of the PDC photons to optimize their overlap with the QD photons, we measure a two-photon coalescence and show partial indistinguishability of these photons.

 A demonstration of indistinguishability of photons from dissimilar sources, ref.
 Coalescence of Single Photons Emitted by Disparate Single-Photon Sources: The Example of InAs Quantum Dots and Parametric Down-Conversion Sources, Sergey V. Polyakov, Andreas Muller, Edward B. Flagg, Alex Ling, Natalia Borjemscaia, Edward Van Keuren, Alan Migdall, and Glenn S. Solomon, Phys.
 Rev. Lett.
 107, 157402 – Published 5 October 2011